matomo-org/developer-documentation/docs/Hooks.md

 #### Visualization.initView
-_Defined in [Piwik/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/ViewDataTable.php) in line [1080](https://github.com/piwik/piwik/blob/master/core/ViewDataTable.php#L1080)_
+_Defined in [Piwik/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/ViewDataTable.php) in line [1084](https://github.com/piwik/piwik/blob/master/core/ViewDataTable.php#L1084)_

-This event is called before a visualization is created.
+This event is called after a visualization has been configured.
 Plugins can use this event to override view properties for individual reports or visualizations.

 Themes can use this event to make sure reports look nice with their themes.
 Plugins